PromethiumL/ChordProgressor/README.md

 ```

-You can add your own chord type in the file 'music.py'.
-Just by giving the interval (note  interval) in the dict.
+You can add your own chord types in the file 'music.py', just by giving the interval (note  interval) in the dict.

 ## Known issues

-Here are also some unexpected problems when connecting the chords.
+There are also some unexpected problems when connecting the chords.
 Improving the algorithm.